 My father was an extreme case of someone, living almost entirely in the world of music.
 As wonderful as this might have been for the music, it wasn't always that easy for the rest of the people around him.
 I so much hoped he would take me on a bicycle tour, or to go fishing together, so he would somehow connect with my world, but he just wasn't able to.

 If you decide to walk the path of learning by doing and to teach yourself, you must first generate an enormous amount of curiosity.
-Secondly you must unconditionally commit to the everlasting principles of „life is learning and learning is life“.
-After that you must become a true master in the art of tirelessly asking questions, because as we know, the quality of the answers directly depend on the quality of the questions.
+Secondly, you must unconditionally commit to the everlasting principles of „life is learning and learning is life“.
+After that, you must become a true master in the art of tirelessly asking questions, because as we know, the quality of the answers directly depends on the quality of the questions.
 That can be pretty exhausting at times.
-But I have no regrets, it was worth all the sweat, because instead of spending my time in a classroom, being feed what’s already been eaten before, I have been in the kitchen of many masters and inventors and I saw how they cooked many breathtaking “meals”, meaningful and touching.
+But I have no regrets, it was worth all the sweat because instead of spending my time in a classroom, being fed what’s already been eaten before, I have been in the kitchen of many masters and inventors and I saw how they cooked many breathtaking “meals”, meaningful and touching.
 I also saw the ingredients - only the most sublime...

 I had the privilege to meet wonderful artists from all artistic fields, some of them celebrities, some of them live and work more as hermits.
 But all of them have been tremendous supporters and willing to provide me with answers to my many questions.

 I never really had to break loose, I always felt very free and I must have been very hard to tame for my parents.
 I really had my own way...
 But as much as I enjoyed exploring my musical roots with my father, the musical world of my family was mainly classical and it seemed very limiting to me.
 So very early I already went on musical adventures in Rock, Jazz, Blues, and Folk, etc.